world-federation-of-advertisers/cross-media-measurement/docs/code-style.md

 [Google Android Kotlin style guide](https://developer.android.com/kotlin/style-guide).
 The one exception is that we use two spaces instead of four for indentation.

-Please keep Kotlin code `ktlint`-formatted.
-Note that our `.editorconfig` file defines just a couple of overrides.
-This will produce code compliant with the style guide.

-In addition to the automatic linting and formatting, please observe these
+In addition to the style guide, please observe these guidelines:
-guidelines:

 1. Write unit tests for all code.
     1. Please only mock interfaces and abstract classes in tests.